Priority Deadline for 2020-21 projects - April 3, 2020 @ 4:00pm

 All funds have been awarded for the 2019-20 academic year.

-The Learning Opportunities Center provides undergraduate students, faculty and staff an opportunity to apply for funds for new or existing enhanced projects/activities that are directly related to the two areas of focus for the QEP: service learning and study abroad.
-The purpose of these funding opportunities is to increase undergraduate student involvement in high-impact learning opportunities that transform student perspective while engaging in practical application of learning.
+Keys to the World provides students, faculty and staff an opportunity to apply for funds for new or existing enhanced projects/activities that are directly related to service learning and study abroad.
+The purpose of these funding opportunities is to increase student involvement in high-impact learning opportunities that transform student perspective while engaging in practical application of learning.

-Why should you participate in QEP grant projects?
+Why should you participate in HIP grant projects?

 - They provide substantial educational benefits to students